transloadit/uppy/README.md

 ### Why is all this goodness free?

 Transloadit’s team is small and we have a shared ambition to make a living from open source.
-By giving away projects like [tus.io](https://tus.io) and [Uppy](https://uppy.io),we’re hoping to advance the state of the art, make life a tiny little bit better for everyone, and in doing so have rewarding jobs and get some eyes on our commercial service: [a content ingestion & processing platform](https://transloadit.com).
+By giving away projects like [tus.io](https://tus.io) and [Uppy](https://uppy.io), we’re hoping to advance the state of the art, make life a tiny little bit better for everyone, and in doing so have rewarding jobs and get some eyes on our commercial service: [a content ingestion & processing platform](https://transloadit.com).

 Our thinking is that if just a fraction of our open source userbase can see the appeal of hosted versions straight from the source, that could already be enough to sustain our work.
 So far this is working out!
 We’re able to dedicate 80% of our time to open source and haven’t gone bankrupt just yet :D